 Ranch-style, split-level, traditional and modern-style homes are common in the city.
 Homes can sell for as little as $248,000 for a three-bedroom condo in an older subdivision such as Four Colonies, to just over $3 million for a newly built home in the Timber Rock subdivision.
 Many subdivisions have HOA fees of around $200, which fund amenities like pools and clubhouses.

-Lenexa has many traditional single family homes along its quiet streets.
+Lenexa has many traditional single-family homes along its quiet streets.

-Split-level homes built in the 60s, 70s, and 80s are popular in the subdivisions near Old Town Lenexa.
+Split-level homes built in the 60s, 70s, and 80s are popular in subdivisions near Old Town Lenexa.

 1/2